AI Social Media Analytics: How AI Is Reshaping Social Strategies

 It uses machine learning to detect friction points and patterns at scale, like where users from Instagram abandon carts or where Facebook traffic hits dead ends.
 Behavioral anomaly detection alerts you when something’s off.
 Maybe a promo link is broken or the content is confusing.

-glassbox
+glassbox tool

 This level of visibility helps you link social traffic to real user behavior.
 So instead of just tracking clicks, you optimize what happens after the click for better retention and ROI.